shadi1717/oracle-cloud-data-platform-workshop/Lab700/LabGuide700.md

 -   Learn how to perform a Custom Analysis on a Pre-Built Profitability Subject Area
 -   Learn how to explore a Balance Sheet Subject Area and create a Trial Balance
 -   Learn how to explore an Account Payables Project and create new reports
--   Learn how to extend analysis with external data

 ### Required Artifacts